-Subordinate Events of Default under the Subordinate Indenture and related remedies are described in APPENDIX C-3 - "SUMMARY OF THE MASTER SUBORDINATE INDENTURE - Subordinate Events of Default and Remedies."
-Except as described in the following sentence, the occurrence of a Subordinate Event of Default does not grant any right to accelerate payment of the Subordinate Obligations or the Senior Bonds to any of the Subordinate Trustee, the Senior Trustee, or the Holders of the Subordinate Obligations or Senior Bonds.
-Pursuant to the CP Reimbursement Agreements, the Department granted to the CP Banks (as defined below) the right to accelerate any payments due the CP Banks upon an event of default under the CP Reimbursement Agreements.
-The Subordinate Trustee is authorized to take certain actions upon the occurrence of a Subordinate Indenture.
-See APPENDIX C-3 - "SUMMARY OF THE MASTER SUBORDINATE INDENTURE - Subordinate Events of Default and Remedies - Application of Moneys."
+Except as described in the following sentence, the occurrence of an event of default with respect to the Subordinate Obligations does not grant any right to accelerate payment of the Subordinate Obligations or the Senior Bonds to any of the Subordinate Trustee, the Senior Trustee, or the Holders of the Subordinate Obligations or the Senior Bonds.
+Pursuant to the Current CP Reimbursement Agreements, which are scheduled to expire on September 11, 2020, the Department granted to the Current CP Banks (as defined below) the right to accelerate any payments due the Current CP Banks upon an event of default under the Current CP Reimbursement Agreements.
+However, the New CP Reimbursement Agreements, which are expected to be executed on or about September 9, 2020, will not provide the New CP Banks (as defined below) the right to accelerate any payments due the New CP Banks upon an event of default under the New CP Reimbursement Agreements.
+The Subordinate Trustee is authorized to take certain actions upon the occurrence of a Subordinate Event of Default, including proceedings to enforce the obligations of the Department under the Subordinate Indenture.
+See APPENDIX C-4 - "SUMMARY OF THE MASTER SUBORDINATE INDENTURE - Subordinate Events of Default and Remedies."
 See also "OUTSTANDING OBLIGATIONS AND DEBT SERVICE SCHEDULE - Subordinate Bonds and Subordinate Commercial Paper Notes."